andrey-yantsen/TourGuideBot-tg/README.md

 Project allows you to create, manage and share virtual guided tours, viewable over Telegram.

-At this moment you need to manually approve users for your tours using the admin-bot.
+At this moment you need to manually approve users for your tours using the admin-mode in the bot.

+# Bot commands

+## Guide mode (default)

+* `/start` — initialize the bot.
+It will greet you, ask for the phone number and check if you have any tours approved.
+* `/tours` — list the available tours and start one of them.
+* `/language` - change the interface language.
+* `/admin` — switch to the admin mode.

+## Admin mode

+* `/guest` — exit the admin mode.
+* `/language` - change the interface language.
+* `/configure` — change the bot's settings.
+* `/tours` — manage your tours.
+* `/approve` — allow somebody to access a tour.
+* `/revoke` — revoke access to a tour.

 # Running

 ## Preparation

-First of all you need to register two bots with [BotFather](https://t.me/BotFather):
+First of all you need to register a bot with [BotFather](https://t.me/BotFather).

-1. admin_bot — the bot where you'll be configuring your tours, manage generic settings and approve users for the tours.
-2. guide_bot — the bot that will be visible for your users, where they'll see the tours.

-Have the received tokens ready and don't share them anywhere.
+Have the received token ready and don't share it anywhere.

 ## Database